-Talks can be one of the following formats: 15 minute talk: 15 minutes of presentation, followed by up to 10 minutes of Q&A 30 minute talk: 30minutes of presentation, followed by up to $10minutes$ of Q&A
+Talks can be in one of the following formats:

+20-minute guick talk: 20 minutes of presentation, without a Q&A or 35 minutes of presentation followed by up to 10 minutes of Q&A

+30-minute standard talk: 30 minutes of presentation, followed by up to 15 minutes of Q&A

-Note: A 45 minute slot (45 minutes presentation + 10 minutes of Q&A) can be requested if you feel like it would significantly improve the quality of your talk (e.g., if you plan on having a live demonstration which requires more time).
+Note: A 45-minute slot (45 minutes presentation + 10 minutes of Q&A) can be requested if you feel like it would significantly improve the quality of your talk (e.g., if you plan on having a live demonstration which requires more time).
 Please get in touch with us!